Affiliate links on Android Authority may earn us a commission. Learn more.

-It’s finally here.
-After months of waiting, Samsung Galaxy Watch 4 owners can finally access Google Assistant directly from their wrists.
-The voice assistant doesn’t simply appear automatically, though, so you’ll need to jump through a few hoops to activate it.
+Google Assistant is wonderfully useful on a watch, especially if you can’t reach your phone.
+Thanks to their Wear OS backbone, the Samsung Galaxy Watch line can access Assistant.
+But the voice assistant doesn’t simply appear automatically.
+You’ll need to jump through a few hoops to activate it.
 But don’t fret; the process is involved but definitely worth the effort.
-Read on to learn how to use Google Assistant on the Samsung Galaxy Watch 4.
+Read on to learn how to use Google Assistant on the Samsung Galaxy Watch 6, 5, and 4.

-Once you've installed Google Assistant on your Galaxy Watch 4, say Hey Google to summon the voice assistant.
+Once you've installed Google Assistant on your Galaxy Watch 4 or 5, say Hey Google to summon the voice assistant.

 JUMP TO KEY SECTIONS

-Before getting Google Assistant up and running on your Galaxy Watch 4, make sure you’ve installed the Assistant app on your smartphone.
+Before getting Google Assistant up and running on your Galaxy Watch, make sure you’ve installed the Assistant app on your smartphone.
 Is it installed?
 Good.
-Now, restart your phone and Galaxy Watch 4.
+Now, restart your phone and watch.
 Once both devices are up and running, follow the steps below.

-- Open the Play Store on your Galaxy Watch 4, then scroll down to the My Apps button.
+- Open the Play Store on your watch, then scroll down to the My Apps button.
 Tap it.